orta/notes/games/phaser-redux.md

-### Phaser JS + Redux
+# An architecture for Phaser JS + Redux

 I've built a few games now with Phaser, and I think I've found a generally good mental groove for writing easily tested TypeScript games.
 In rough, user inputs trigger redux actions, which updates state, and optionally  triggering UI Updates from the game renderer.

 ## Goals

 Oddly enough, for some of the games I'm making I want to avoid tying _too closely_ to the game engine.
-There's a non-zero possibility that it will need to render the same game but in more than just a canvas ( e.g. a static svg) and so I want to keep as much logic in 'plain old JS' - this disconnect of 'game' from 'renderer' is not a foreign concept (openGL vs DirectX comes to mind) but this introduces a really important [seam](https://duckduckgo.com/?q=working+effectively+with+legacy+code) for testing.
+There's a non-zero possibility that it will need to render the same game but in more than just a canvas ( e.g. a static svg) and so I want to keep as much logic in 'plain old JS' - this disconnect of 'game' from 'renderer' is not a foreign concept (games working with openGL vs DirectX comes to mind) but this introduces a really important [seam](https://duckduckgo.com/?q=working+effectively+with+legacy+code) for composition and testing.

-You can see an example of how I use a text renderer for game state in [[tests/inline-snapshots]].

 ## Terminology

-- **Game Props** - The parts of the game that if you closed the app, and re-opened you would expect to be set up.
-This ranges from game config (original version of the board, colour scheme, game mode, tiles)
+- **Game Props** - The parts of the game's level setup which are constant.
+This ranges from game config (original version of the board, colour scheme, game mode settings etc)

 - **Game State** - The parts of the game which change (moves made, words found, tiles removed, user selection states)